Workshops & Technical Assistance

-This track is for experienced farmers who currently serve wholesale accounts and want to increase wholesale operations.
-This track will be limited to 2-4 farms.
+This track is for experienced farmers who currently serve wholesale accounts and want to scale up significantly.
+This track is limited to 2-4 farms.

 If selected, you will work with an experienced team of business, production, and marketing advisors over 1-2 years to:

-- Deepen your understanding of your farm’s production costs and financial records.
+- Firm up your understanding of your farm’s production costs.

-- Evaluate possible scenarios for growing your business.
+- Evaluate possible scenarios for scaling up your business.